cpmech/gosl/doc/InstallationOnWindows.md

 * Type `ext install Go`
 * Select the version by *lukehoban*, click install, and click reload

-## [Option A] Quick Install (Win10 Installer)
+## [Option A] Quick Install (Windows 10 Installer)

+The _Windows 10 Installer_ will install Gosl, TDM Gcc64, compiled Lapack and SuiteSparse,
-An _installer_ is availble for Windows (tested on Windows 10) to install Gosl, Gcc64, and to set the required environment variables automatically.
+and will set the required environment variables automatically.

+4. Download and install *go1.8.1.windows-amd64.msi* (or newer) from https://golang.org/dl/
+5. Download and install *gosl-4.1-installer.msi* (or newer) from https://sourceforge.net/projects/gosl-installer/files/

 After the installation, the Gosl code can be updated with the current version from GitHub.
 Also the environment variables can be replaced as desired.

-4. Download and install *go1.8.1.windows-amd64.msi* (or newer) from https://golang.org/dl/
-5. Download and install *gosl-4.1-installer.msi* (or newer) from https://sourceforge.net/projects/gosl-installer/files/

 *Finished!*